 Sean Farrant Dip Couns MBACP

-Now offering home visits for counselling.
+Now offering online counselling.

 Supervision: I receive regular supervision from a B.A.C.P accredited supervisor.
 Supervision ensures I work legally, safely and ethically.

 I am a registered member of the BACP, British Association for Counselling and Psychotherapy.
 I am bound by the BACP’s ethical framework for good practice.

 Diploma In Therapeutic Counseling (humanistic route)